 The working environment is highly rewarding and fast-paced: in OIT, members of the team are given the freedom to take initiative and suggest new projects.
 There is great variety in projects and always lots of interesting people to meet from both Whitehall and academia.

-In addition, when I started the internship, my PhD research had reached a point where it had become rather complicated and theoretical, so getting a break to experience the real world of policy making in government has been very useful and eye-opening.
+In addition, when I started the fellowship, my PhD research had reached a point where it had become rather complicated and theoretical, so getting a break to experience the real world of policy making in government has been very useful and eye-opening.

 Finally – it deserves to be said – working in the heart of Westminster, looking over Parliament, Big Ben, and St. James’s Park, feels pretty special.”